OpenGlobalMind/old-rel8-wiki/Tools for Thinking Camp.md

 One of our first tasks is [[Defining Tools for Thinking]]

 Another is to create a small posse of thinkers who like to work in public view, sharing their notes and insights, and bring their attention to this space.
+Let's call this [[Scribing Tools for Thinking]]

+Dogfooding the tools.
+Staging page, with links to each participant.
+Get feedback.